Healthy, Young Wildlife

 Gray squirrels nest twice a year, in late winter and summer.
 They commonly have litters of three or four pups.
 Babies’ eyes open at four weeks of age and the young are often starting to explore outside the nest at six weeks of age.
 They are typically weaned and ready to be on their own at 10 weeks of age.

 A baby squirrel has the best chance of survival when it is cared for by its mother.
 Sometimes healthy young squirrels found on the ground are not orphans — they simply need help being reunited with their mothers.
-Often, mother squirrels will “rescue” their fallen or displaced healthy babies by carrying them by the scruff back to the nest.
+Mother squirrels will “rescue” their fallen or displaced healthy babies by carrying them by the scruff back to the nest – they want their babies.
+We will walk you through the steps of reunification when/if appropriate.

 Mother rabbits are very secretive, so they don’t draw attention to their nest; it is very rare that you will see a mother rabbit coming and going.
 She feeds her young only twice a day — at dusk and dawn.